 - Do you feel like talking?
 I can call you after work if you'd like.

 - Today reminds me of that lake trip we took for your second anniversary.
 (Deceased) was the best swimmer by far!
-They will be missed.
+They'll be missed.

-- Here's my favorite picture of (Deceased) - They will be missed! (attach a photo of Deceased)
+- Here's my favorite picture of (Deceased) - They're so missed! (attach a photo of Deceased)

 - I'm drinking a beer in memory of (Deceased) and toasting them right now.